-The MSE Project Office is an independent group operating out of the CFHT Headquarters in Hawaii, led by the Project Manager.
+The MSE Project Office operates from the the CFHT Headquarters in Hawaii, led by the Project Manager.
 The Project Office coordinates all engineering and technical work for MSE.
 The majority of the design and development work is performed within the home institutes of participants and commercial organizations as work packages assigned and directed by the Project Office.